Why does the body need magnesium?

 Chocolate is a good source of magnesium and has a high magnesium to calcium ratio (about 4:1).
 When Magnesium is low the craving for chocolate may be due to a need for magnesium.

-Watch Dr. Berg’s Video The Top Symptoms of Magnesium Deficiency
+Watch Dr. Berg’s educational video The Top Symptoms of Magnesium Deficiency

 Dr. Berg’s Raw Wheat Grass Juice Powder

 Read about this Wheat Grass for more information and to order.